ViscousTests/website/README.md

 To add encrypted pages:

 1. Make sure your encrypted data is in a private git repository that is added as a submodule of this repository.
 2. Make a symlink like `ln submodule/path/to/your/file.md content/docs/.../file.md`.
 3. Add a line to `deloy.sh` that encrypts your file.
+4. For now, add a line to the `is-symlink?` function in `create-index.joke` that identifies your file.
-4. Supply your desired password whenever running `deploy.sh`.
+5. Supply your desired password whenever running `deploy.sh`.

 ## Development